 A Bachelor of Business (Marketing) or Bachelor of Marketing is a general business degree.
 Along with marketing, you study subjects such as accounting, economics, finance and management.

-If you have a degree (any discipline) or significant job experience, a Graduate Certificate in Marketing could be a good option.
-The course is quite short, often consisting of four (4) subjects from a 12-subject Master of Marketing.
+If you have a degree (any discipline) or significant job experience, an online Graduate Certificate in Marketing could be a good option.
+The course is quite short, often consisting of four (4) subjects from a 12-subject master's program.

-You can do an online graduate certificate to test if marketing is for you and perhaps go on to get a masters.
+You can do the graduate certificate to test if marketing is for you and perhaps go on to get a masters.
 Alternatively, you can use the course to upskill, gaining general knowledge or digital marketing skills.

 3. Graduate Certificate in Digital Marketing (Beginner)

 Some Graduate Certificate in Digital Marketing courses are designed for people with a non-marketing background.
-The courses are popular with professionals from areas such as journalism, sales management, and business management.
+They're popular among professionals from areas such as journalism, sales management, and business management.

-A Masters in Marketing is a 12-subject professional degree for people who are serious about a career in the field.
-Classes are made up of a mixture of experienced marketers and those looking to launch a career.
+The Masters in Marketing is a 12-subject degree for people serious about working in the field.
+Classes include experienced marketers and those looking to launch their career.

 Digital marketing is a large and growing field that calls for advanced, specialist skills.
 Hence, the popularity of dedicated masters degrees.

-With this program, you do in-depth learning of digital marketing concepts and gain the tools to be effective using online media.
-The program is ideal if you're keen to be a rapid technology adopter who is able to work independently.
+With a Masters in Digital Marketing, you do in-depth learning of digital promotion concepts and gain the tools to be effective using online media.
+The program is ideal if you're a rapid technology adopter.
+Graduates gain enduring strategies and analytic skills.

-For marketers with strong maths skills, a Master of Analytics (Marketing) is a potentially lucrative education opportunity.
-Students develop analytics capabilities for extracting useful insights from data.
+For marketers with strong maths skills, a Master of Marketing Analytics is a lucrative education opportunity.
+The 12-subject analytics masters can be completed online while you work full-time.
+Participants develop analytics capabilities for extracting useful insights from data.

-An MBA degree with this specialisation is open to marketing professionals as well as those new to the field.
+An MBA degree in Marketing is open to marketers and those new to the field.
 You'll study the subject from a manager's perspective.
+Graduates are positioned for specialist and general management roles.

 What You'll Study (Course Structure)

-The difference between regular and digital marketing degrees largely comes down to the proportion of digital content.
-With a digital specialisation, you’ll likely do more study on topics such as digital platforms, data analytics, and social media.
+The main distinction between general and digital marketing degrees is the amount of digital content.
+Digital specialisations typically cover more on digital platforms, data analytics, and social media.

 Bachelor degree

-The unit explores how to design, conceptualise and execute campaigns digitally.
-Strong attention is given to methods unique to digital technologies and the network property of social media platforms.
-The subjects covers brand building, target audiences, public relations and online communications.
-The aim of the subject is for students to build a knowledgeable and intuitive understanding of the digital consumer journey.
+The unit explores how to design, conceptualise, and execute digital campaigns.
+It emphasises methods unique to digital technologies and the networking attributes of social media platforms.
+The subject covers brand building, targeting audiences, public relations, and online communications.
+Its aim is for students to develop both a knowledgeable and intuitive understanding of the digital consumer journey.

 Source: University of Sydney Bachelor of Commerce